Great Glen Way Adventure

 The Great Glen Way adventure is suitable for water confident people with little or no paddling experience.
 If you wish we can help you prepare and get the most from your adventure holiday – we offer 1 or 2 day canoe / kayak skills courses on the day/s prior to your start day.

 Day 1 – Fort William – South Lagan

 Our Great Glen Way Adventure Journey begins in Fort William.
-We travel by bike from Neptune’s Staircase, the start of the Caledonian Canal – taking some time to view and read about the famous Loch Gates; which was the vision of Thomas Telford.
-We’ll cycle alongside the Caledonian Canal breaking for lunch near to Gairloch.
-Reaching the end of the Canal our path runs alongside Loch Lochy.
-At the head of the loch we will pass Achnacarry caster & take in the wonderful views up Loch Arkaig and down past the lovely Chia-aig falls where you may fancy taking a dip in the Witches Cauldron!
-Back on our bikes we head along the west side of Loch Lochy to South Lagan where we will camp in a wigwam next to the old Canal Barge Restaurant.
+We travel by canoe from Neptune’s Staircase to Loch Lochy – taking some time to view and read about the famous Loch Gates; which was the vision of Thomas Telford.
+Weather dependant we will then either walk along the side of Loch Lochy from Gairloch or we will continue on in canoes to Clunes and then swap to walking from there.
+If you fancy a dip and the weather is good then the loch can be strangely inviting.
+From here we continue travelling along the west side of Loch Lochy to South Lagan where we will camp up next to the Eagle Barge Inn Restaurant.
 If you are feeling up for it, take on the famous chili challenge!

 Day 2 – South Lagan – Fort Augustus